a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 ```

 #### Show WiFi Interface Link Information

+**NOTE:** This command will only show meaningful output when the WiFi interface is connected (associated).

 Includes AP MAC (if station), SSID, frequency, bandwidth, RSSI (if station), and phy rate (MCS),
 among other things.
 Phy rate may or may not include NSS.